-Prudential guidelines on restructuring of advances by Primary Urban Cooperative Banks are given as Annex VI.
-The definitions on micro, small and medium enterprises engaged in manufacturing or production and in providing or rendering of services are furnished in Annex VII.
+Prudential guidelines on restructuring of advances by UCBs are given as Annex 4.
+The definitions on Micro, Small and Medium Enterprises engaged in manufacturing or production and in providing or rendering of services are furnished in Annex 5.

-8. SPECIFIC LENDING ACTIVITIES
+7. SPECIFIC LENDING ACTIVITIES

-8.1 Bridge Loans/Interim Finance
+7.1 Bridge Loans/Interim Finance

-- 8.1.1 The grant of bridge loan/interim finance by pcbs to any company (including finance companies) is totally prohibited. - 8.1.2 The ban on sanction of bridge loans/interim finance is also applicable in respect of Euro issues. - 8.1.3 The banks should not circumvent these instructions by purport and/or intent by sanction of credit under a different nomenclature like unsecured negotiable notes, floating rate interest bonds, etc. as also short-term loans, the repayment of which is proposed/expected to be made out of funds to be or likely to be mobilised from external/other sources and not out of the surplus generated by the use of the asset(s).
+- 7.1.1 The grant of bridge loan / interim finance by UCBs to any company (including finance companies) is totally prohibited. - 7.1.2 The ban on sanction of bridge loans/interim finance is also applicable in respect of Euro issues. - 7.1.3 The banks should not circumvent these instructions by purport and/or intent by sanction of credit under a different nomenclature like unsecured negotiable notes, floating rate interest bonds, etc. as also short-term loans, the repayment of which is proposed/expected to be made out of funds to be or likely to be mobilised from external/other sources and not out of the surplus generated by the use of the asset(s).

-- 8.1.4 If any bank has sanctioned and disbursed any bridge loan/interim finance, it should report the same to the concerned Regional Office of the Urban Banks Department with full particulars and certifying that the loans are utilised strictly for the purpose for which the public issue and/or market borrowing was intended.
-Thereafter, the concerned banks should immediately take steps to ensure timely repayment of such bridge loans/interim finance already sanctioned and disbursed and under no circumstances, should the banks allow extension of time for repayment of existing bridge loans/interim finance. - 8.1.5 These instructions are issued by the Reserve Bank of India in exercise of powers conferred by the Sections 21 and 35A read with section 56 of the Banking Regulation Act, 1949.
+- 7.1.4 If any bank has sanctioned and disbursed any bridge loan/interim finance, it should report the same to the Regional Office concerned of the Urban Banks Department with full particulars and certifying that the loans are utilised strictly for the purpose for which the public issue and/or market borrowing was intended.
+Thereafter, the banks concerned should immediately take steps to ensure timely repayment of such bridge loans/interim finance already sanctioned and disbursed and under no circumstances, should the banks allow extension of time for repayment of existing bridge loans/interim finance. - 7.1.5 These instructions are issued by the Reserve Bank of India in exercise of powers conferred by the Sections 21 and 35A read with section 56 of the Banking Regulation Act, 1949.